First-Peoples-Cultural-Council/maps/README.md

 We use pylint to detect linting errors in Python.
 Disclaimer: pylint is only used to detect errors an does not automatically fix them.
 Linting fixes have to be manually applied by the developer.

 ```
+# Check linting for the entire backend project
+docker-compose exec web sh pylint.sh

-# Linting for entire folder
+# Check linting for an entire folder
 docker-compose exec web sh pylint.sh <folder_name>

-# Linting for specific file
+# Check linting for a specific file
 docker-compose exec web sh pylint.sh <folder_name>/<file_name>/
 ```